endail/hx711/README.md

 - `void setStrictTiming( bool strict )`.
 The HX711 chip has specific timing requirements which if not adhered to may lead to corrupt data.
 If strict timing is enabled, an `IntegrityException` will be thrown when data integrity cannot be guaranteed.
 However, given the unreliability of timing on a non-realtime OS (such as Raspbian on a Raspberry Pi), this in itself is unreliable and therefore disabled by default.
 Use at your own risk.

+- `void useDelays( bool use )`.
+If true, _very_ short delays will be used during the period during which bits are read from the HX711 chip.
+These delays conform to the datasheet's specifications.
+On a Raspberry Pi, using delays is not likely to be useful unless, for some reason, the CPU is _too_ fast.
+For that reason, the default is not to use them.

 - `void setFormat( Format bitFormat )`.
 Defines the format of bits when read from the HX711 chip.
 Either `Format::MSB` (most significant bit first - the default) or `Format::LSB` (least significant bit first).

 - `void setConfig( Channel c = Channel::A, Gain g = Gain::GAIN_128 )`.
 Changes the channel and gain of the HX711 chip.
 An `std::invalid_argument` will be thrown if the given channel and gain are incompatible.
 Channel A may be set to a gain of 64 or 128.
 Channel B may only use a gain of 32.
 Please see the datasheet for more information.